 Our clinical trials have been, and may in the future be, affected by the COVID-19 pandemic.
-For example, while it has not delayed our enrollment schedule, we have in the past experienced individual patients whose enrollment was delayed due to contracting COVID-19.
-We may in the future experience enrollment delays in our clinical trials as a result of the impact of COVID-19.
+We may experience enrollment delays and patient retention issues in our clinical trials as a result of the impact of COVID-19.
 Similarly, our ability to recruit and retain principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, may be adversely impacted.
 We and our CROs have also made certain adjustments to the operation of our trials in an effort to ensure the monitoring and safety of patients and minimize risks to trial integrity during the pandemic in accordance with the guidance issued by the FDA on March 18, 2020 and most recently updated on January 27, 2021, and may need to make further adjustments in the future.
 Many of these adjustments are new and untested, may not be effective in mitigating risks, and may have unforeseen effects on the enrollment, progress and completion of these trials and the findings from these trials.
 These events could delay our clinical trials, increase the cost of completing our clinical trials and negatively impact the integrity, reliability or robustness of the data from our clinical trials.